brodycj/cordova-sqlite-legacy/README.md

 ## Status

 - A recent version of the Cordova CLI (such as `6.2.0`) is recommended.
 Cordova versions older than `6.0.0` are missing the `cordova-ios@4.0.0` security fixes.
-- This version is *not* tested with PhoneGap Build.
-PhoneGap Build is supported for [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (available with GPL or commercial license options).
+- Testing with PhoneGap Build is *very* limited.
+PhoneGap Build is actively supported for [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (available with GPL or commercial license options).
+The following resource describes how to use this plugin from git in PhoneGap Build: <http://phonegap.com/blog/2016/02/16/git-plugins/>
 - The iOS database location is now mandatory, as documented below.
 - SQLite version `3.8.10.2` is supported for all supported platforms Android/iOS/Windows.
 - This version supports the use of two (2) possible Android sqlite database implementations: